-Real time systems are the systems that carry real time tasks.
-These tasks need to be performed immediately with cert degree of urgency.
-In particular these tasks are related to control of certain events (or) reacting to them.
-Real time tasks can be classified as heard real-time tasks and soft real-time task.
+Real-time systems are systems that carry real-time tasks.
+These tasks need to be performed immediately with a certain degree of urgency.
+In particular, these tasks are related to control of certain events (or) reacting to them.
+Real-time tasks can be classified as hard real-time tasks and soft real-time tasks.

-A hard real time task must be performed on specified time which could otherwise lead to huge losses.
-In a soft real-time tasks a specified deadline can be missed.
+A hard real-time task must be performed at a specified time which could otherwise lead to huge losses.
+In soft real-time tasks, a specified deadline can be missed.
 This is because the task can be rescheduled (or) can be completed after the specified time,

-In real-time systems, scheduler is considered as the must important component which is typically a short-term task scheduler.
+In real-time systems, the scheduler is considered as the most important component which is typically a short-term task scheduler.
 The main focus of this scheduler is to reduce the response time associated with each of the associated processes instead of handling the deadline.

-If preemptive scheduler is used, the real-time task needs to wait until its corresponding tasks time slice completes.
-In case of non-preemptive scheduler, even if the highest priority is allocated to the task, it needs to wait till the completion of current task.
+If a preemptive scheduler is used, the real-time task needs to wait until its corresponding tasks time slice completes.
+In the case of a non-preemptive scheduler, even if the highest priority is allocated to the task, it needs to wait until the completion of the current task.
 This task can be slow (or) of the lower priority and can lead to a longer wait.

 A better approach is designed by combining both preemptive and non-preemptive scheduling.
-This can be done by introducing time based interrupts in priority based systems which means currently running process in interrupted on a time based interval and if a higher priority process is present in a ready queue, it is executed by preempting the current process.
+This can be done by introducing time-based interrupts in priority based systems which means the currently running process is interrupted on a time-based interval and if a higher priority process is present in a ready queue, it is executed by preempting the current process.

-Based on schedulability, implementation (static (or) dynamic) and result (self (or) dependents) of analysis, the scheduling algorithm are classified as follows.
+Based on schedulability, implementation (static or dynamic), and the result (self or dependent) of analysis, the scheduling algorithm are classified as follows.

 - Static table-driven approaches:

-These algorithms usually performs a static analysis as Sociated with scheduling and captures the schedules that are advantageous.
+These algorithms usually perform a static analysis associated with scheduling and capture the schedules that are advantageous.
 This helps in providing a schedule that can point out a task with which the execution must be started at run time.

 - Static priority-driven preemptive approaches:

 Similar to the first approach, these type of algorithms also uses static analysis of scheduling.
-The difference is that instead of selecting a particular schedule, it provides a useful ways of assigning priorities among various tasks in a preemptive scheduling.
+The difference is that instead of selecting a particular schedule, it provides a useful way of assigning priorities among various tasks in preemptive scheduling.

 - Dynamic planning-based approaches:

 Here, the feasible schedules are identified dynamically (at run time).
-It carry certain fixed time interval and a process is executed if and only if satisfies the time constraint.
+It carries a certain fixed time interval and a process is executed if and only if satisfies the time constraint.

 - Dynamic best effort approaches:

-These types of approaches considers the deadlines in stead of feasible schedules.
+These types of approaches consider deadlines instead of feasible schedules.
 Therefore the task is aborted if its deadline is reached.
 This approach is used widely is most of the real-time systems.